-Regarding policy implications, we believe this paper's results call for optimism, as they suggest potentially cost-effective ways of improving the institutional design of nuclear safety regulation.
+Regarding policy implications, we believe these results call for optimism, as they suggest potentially cost-effective ways of improving the institutional design of nuclear safety regulation.
 At a national level, there has been a debate in France regarding the subsidies given to local monitoring commissions.
-Indeed, the French law passed in 2006 mentioned that Department ought to provide their local monitoring commissions with a fixed share of the special tax imposed on nuclear installations.
+Indeed, the French law passed in 2006 mentioned that Departments ought to provide their local monitoring commissions with a fixed share of a special tax imposed on nuclear installations.
 As of this writing, this article of the law is yet to be implemented.
 Our findings suggest that implementing this measure could foster significant improvements in the level of compliance of nuclear operators.
-More generally, our results suggest that informational policies such as this French local monitoring policy could be used as efficient complements to traditional command-and-control nuclear safety regulation mechanisms, in France or abroad.
+More generally, our results suggest that informational policies such as this

-24This is different from saying that safety care as no impact on the detection of safety events.
+29This is different from saying that safety care as no impact on the detection of safety events.
 In our model, exerting safety care diminishes both the total number of events and the number of events undetected.
 Yet, we assume that the ratio of these two quantities remains constant.